What We Do Working Step 5

 “He who conceals his sins does not prosper, but whoever confesses and renounces them finds mercy.”
 (Proverbs 28:13) ( See Celebrate Recovery)

-A personal note: When I reluctantly completed my first 4th step, and admitted to God my wrongs, I said to myself, Self – there’s not need to spread this all about.
+When I reluctantly completed my first 4th step, and admitted to God my wrongs, I said to myself, Self – there’s no need to spread this all about.
 God knows, and that’s really all I need.

 Well, within a short time, guess who knocked on my door?